The purpose of this letter is to provide you with information regarding the marching schedule for the upcoming months.

 *Rehearsals for drumline, front ensemble, and guard may vary from the above due to instructor availability.
 The drumline usually rehearses in the evening on Wednesday (not after school); the guard usually rehearses in the evening on Tuesday and Wednesday (not after school).
 The entire band usually rehearses after school on Thursday.
 All changes will be communicated in writing as far in advance as possible.

 At the time of this letter, all performances are TBA, but include 5 home football games (usually Friday evenings), 5 competitions (on Saturdays), and several other events (parades, school assemblies).
 In general, the students will be involved in some type of activity on most Saturdays from mid-September to Thanksgiving.
-A complete rehearsal and performance schedule will be distributed before Pre-Camp (often as early as late May/early June).
+A complete rehearsal and performance schedule will be distributed in May.

 Students interested in colorguard or percussion must attend the clinics and audition in May.
 Specific placement within units will depend on talent/skill level.
 Woodwind and brass players who have successfully completed 8th grade band in middle school are not required to audition.
 Students who have not participated in middle school band should contact the band director for specific requirements.

-All rising freshmen are highly encouraged to attend one or both of the orientation meetings on May 16 & 17.
-(Percussion and guard students must attend these meetings as they are audition dates.)
+All rising freshmen are highly encouraged to attend one or both of the orientation meetings on May 14 & 15.
+[Percussion and guard students must attend these meetings as they are audition dates.]
 The purpose of these meetings is to provide an opportunity for students and parents to visit our campus, meet our staff and parent boosters, and actually do some rehearsing (wear tennis shoes and bring your instrument).

 Summer rehearsals are necessary due to the school schedule and the amount of training/conditioning involved in this activity.
 Percussionists and guard usually meet 1-2 days per week throughout June and July to learn/strengthen fundamentals.
 These informal rehearsals are NOT MANDITORY, but highly encouraged.
 The instructors will provide dates and times for these rehearsals in early June.

-As the marching band receives NO FUNDING from WCPSS, it is necessary to assess a fair share obligation for participating in the marching band.
-In order to cover the cost of band camp, instruments, extra staffing, music, charting, equipment, charter transportation, and other service needs, each student is assessed the following: 1) a non-refundable registration fee of $100; 2) a financial commitment of $975*; and 3) a service commitment of working 5 fundraising shifts per family (equal to $175, or $35 per shift.
-Qualifying venues are Durham Bulls, PNC Arena, & State Fair Parking).
-Here’s the good news: fulfilling all 5 service commitments not only meets the service commitment obligation, but also earns credit that goes directly toward the student’s $975 financial commitment (ex.Work at Durham Bulls earn credit for one $35 service commitment as well as $32 shift credit).
-After fulfilling the service commitment, families can continue to earn credit toward their financial commitment by working at fundraising venues and participating in our sales-based fundraisers to partially or fully offset the entire amount.
+As the marching band receives NO FUNDING from WCPSS, it is necessary to assess a “fair share obligation” for participating in the marching band.
+In order to cover the cost of band camp, instruments, extra staffing, music, charting, equipment, charter transportation, and other service needs, each student is assessed two types of commitments: 1) a non-refundable registration fee of $100.
+2) a “financial commitment” of $975*, and 3) a “service commitment” of working 5 paid fundraising shifts per family (equal to approx. $175, or approx. $35 per shift).
+Here’s the good news: fulfilling each service commitment not only meets this obligation, but also earns money that goes directly toward the student’s band account.
+And, families can continue to earn money toward their financial commitment by working at fundraising venues to partially or fully offset the entire amount.
 Families may also “pay” the entire financial commitment and service commitment out-of-pocket.

-We are requesting that the financial assessment be paid in the following manner: $100 non-refundable registration fee by June 3rd with the registration form (see below), an additional $500 prior to band camp (July 31st); and $125 on September 1st, October 1st, November 1st; and $100 due on December 1st provided the service commitment is filled.
-Credit earned through fundraising events will lower these above amounts.
+We are requesting that the financial assessment be paid in the following manner: $100 by June 1st with the intent form (see below), an additional $500 prior to band camp (July 27th), and $125 on the first of each month beginning in September and ending in December provided the service commitment is fulfilled.
+Of course, money earned through fundraising events in addition to the 5 service commitments will lower these above amounts.

 Financial assistance is available through the booster organization for students who demonstrate need.
 No student should be discouraged to join due to the financial obligation; we will assist every family willing to contribute their “fair share.”